 MAIN OBJECTIVE OF THE ASSIGNMENT

 Procurement Consultant's primary responsibility comprises coordination and management of procurement activity within the PIU.
 Procurement Consultant ensures that all WB assisted Project procurement transactions are reported to the Project Manager and that they are implemented following the WB procurement guidelines, in agreement with the national legislation.

+Procurement Regulations: “All procurements/selections shall be carried out in accordance with the relevant Legal and Financing Agreements of World Bank funded projects and “Procurement Regulations for Goods, Works and Non-Consulting and Consulting Services under IBRD Loans and IDA Credits & Grants by World bank Borrowers July 2016 Revised June 2017, August 2018” and/or other World Bank procurement/consultant guidelines as updated”

 SPECIFIC TASKS